se2p/whisker/README.md

-  -k, --isConsoleForwarded            If the browser's console output should be forwarded (default: false) -o, --isLiveOutputCoverage          If new output of the coverage should be printed regularly (default: false) -l, --isLiveLogEnabled              If the new output of the log should be printed regularly (default: false) -g, --isGeneticSearch               If new tests should be generated via genetic search (default: false) -h, --help                          display help for command
+  -k, --isConsoleForwarded            If the browser's console output should be forwarded (default: false) -o, --isLiveOutputCoverage          If new output of the coverage should be printed regularly (default: false) -l, --isLiveLogEnabled              If the new output of the log should be printed regularly (default: false) -g, --generateTests [Path]          If new tests should be generated and where to put them -h, --help                          display help for command
 ```